sjohnson31/examples/django/README.md

 # Django

 This is an example configuration for a django project, running with gunicorn.
-At the moment, caddy doesn't support uwsgi protocol, and the best option, is to proxy the requests to the app server.
+At the moment, caddy doesn't support uwsgi protocol, and the best option is to proxy the requests to the app server.

 1. Install gunicorn in your app environment: `pip install gunicorn`